ahbarnett/DPLS-demos/README.md

 * Some things needing doing are in TODO

-* Updated 2024 for git submodules, doc tweaks, for longer-term support.
+* Updated 2024 for git submodule to fmmlib2d (not fmm2d); doc tweaks, for longer-term support.